Who Was Matthew the Apostle In the Bible?

 Levi may well have been his Hebrew name, while Matthew was his Greek name.
 But in any case, one person having multiple names was not uncommon in those days.
 For example, Peter was also known as Simon, and Bartholomew was also called Nathanael.

 And considering how identical the conversion stories are in the first three Gospel accounts, it’s unlikely that “Levi” would have referred to a separate person altogether.
-Luke even calls Matthew “Levi,” but a few verses later, when listing all the disciples, calls him Matthew.
+Luke even calls Matthew “Levi” (verse 27).
+But a few verses later, when listing all the disciples, he calls him Matthew (Luke 6:15).

 Throughout most of what we can read about Jesus’ earthly ministry, Matthew silently accompanies Jesus and isn’t often mentioned specifically.
 But that doesn’t mean his role wasn’t important.
 He was likely a captivated narrator, focusing more on what was happening around him and having little need to mention his own name in his documentation.